 The financial statements of the Bank have been prepared in accordance with Myanmar Financial Reporting Standards (MFRS) as modified by the Central Bank of Myanmar Guidelines.
-In preparing these financial statements, certain reclassifications and rearrangements have been made in 2017 financial statements to conform to the classifications used in 2018.
 The financial statements have been prepared under the historical cost basis.

 The accounting policies adopted by the Bank are consistent with those adopted in the previous years.